ExtendRealityLtd/VRTK/FAQ.md

 ### I've upgraded to VRTK version 3 and I'm getting errors using Unity 5.3.
   > VRTK version 3 does not support Unity 5.3 so you will need to update to Unity 5.4 or above.
 VRTK aims to only provide support for the recent and current version of Unity (e.g. recent is 5.4 and current is 5.5).
 VRTK also does not support Unity beta versions.

+### I'm using Unity version xx or a beta version of Unity and VRTK is throwing errors.
+  > VRTK aims to only provide support for the recent and current version of Unity (e.g. recent is 5.4 and current is 5.5).
+VRTK also does not support Unity beta versions.
+If you are on a supported version and still have an issue then raise a bug report on the [VRTK GitHub Issues](https://github.com/thestonefox/VRTK/issues) page.

 ### I've upgraded from VRTK version 2.2.1 to version 3 and many of the VRTK scripts are missing or have changed.
   > Watch [Road to Version 3.0](https://www.youtube.com/watch?v=tMz04CqAYjw)